CORRECTED-Sears Canada seeks court nod to restructure; to suspend some payments

 (Corrects paragraph 2 to remove reference of payments being suspended to suppliers and landlords)

-July 6 Sears Canada Inc on Thursday sought court approval for its restructuring efforts, two weeks after the Canadian retailer filed for creditor protection.
+July 6 (Reuters) - Sears Canada Inc on Thursday sought court approval for its restructuring efforts, two weeks after the Canadian retailer filed for creditor protection.

 The company also said it would suspend some retirement benefits for its employees.